Too Many eSIM Plans? The Travel Connectivity UX Problem

 Spoiler: Most people don’t.

-That’s why airlines and OTAs who enter the eSIM game with smarter UX flows are starting to win.
+That’s why airlines and OTAs that enter the eSIM game with smarter UX flows are starting to win.
 They embed travel context right into the buying process.
 Some even bundle eSIMs as add-ons post-booking, removing friction entirely.

 The “Best Value” Illusion